magento/merchdocs/src/system/data-transfer-tax-rates.md

 ## Step 2: Prepare the Import Data

-You now have two spreadsheets open, side by side.
-One with the Magento export file structure, and the other with the new tax rate data that you want to import.
+You have two spreadsheets open, side by side.
+One with the Magento export file structure and the other with the new tax rate data that you want to import.

 1. To create a place to work in the spreadsheet with the new data, insert as many blank columns at the far left as needed and use cut-and-paste to rearrange the columns so they match the order of the Magento export data.